CIS1221-2023-2024/C4-TestingAutomation/Documentation.md

 # Running the Tests & Observations

 Upon loading the Python project file (with the main.py and test_main.py files) in a compatible IDE, along with running/executing the (main) stack program, the user is encouraged to run/execute the test suite (test_main) to experience/check out the tests.
 In this case, upon running/executing, all the tests in the test class will execute automatically, with no user input being required.
 During execution, the IDE should display a number of test messages indicating test progress.
-Moreover, upon test completion (execution) the test result (passed/failed) and the execution time will also be displayed (Provided that the tests are run on a compatible/featured IDE.
-Developer testing was conducted using PyCharm with Python 3.1X base/kernel).
+Moreover, upon test completion (execution) the test result (passed/failed), stating the number of tests passed/failed, and the execution time will also be displayed (Provided that the tests are run on a compatible/featured IDE.
+Developer testing was conducted using PyCharm CE 2023.3 with Python 3.1X base/kernel).

-As at the assignment deadline, the final test suited executed flawlessly, providing a clean test passed result, and an execution time measured in milliseconds (typically hovering around 60/50/40/30/20 milliseconds (initial test runs obviously take the longest to execute, and execution becomes quicker/faster each time the tests are rerun) (test runs never came close to or exceeded 100 milliseconds) on a 10th Gen Core i5 G machine with 8gb of RAM), calculated over numerous test runs on the same (developer) machine.
+As at the assignment deadline, the final test suited executed flawlessly, providing a clean test passed result, with 8 out of 8 tests passed, and an execution time measured in milliseconds (typically hovering around 60/50/40/30/20 milliseconds (initial test runs obviously take the longest to execute, and execution becomes quicker/faster each time the tests are rerun) (test runs never came close to or exceeded 100 milliseconds) on a 10th Gen Core i5 G machine with 8gb of RAM), calculated over numerous test runs on the same (developer) machine.
 Similar tests were conducted for the C# test suite.

 # Enabling Testing Automation